rage/cyber-security-base-19/data/module-4/part-4/index.md

 When it was time to develop 4G no significant limitations had been observed with the 3G encryption.
 However, it was not straight-forward to use the 3G encryption as a model for 4G encryption.
 This was due to the fact that in 4G network the base station takes over many duties carried out in 3G by the radio network controller.
 In the end, it was decided that encryption would terminate in the base station.
 This decision was complemented by using a separate encryption between the base station and the rest of the network.
 This arrangement implies that, in opposite to 3G, the user data is available inside the base station in cleartext form.

-In the year 2017, the development of 5G is progressing fast.
-One of the key questions of the 5G security is whether the user data should be decrypted inside the base station.
-What makes this question even more critical, compared to the situation with 4G, is that parts of 5G networks are expected to be dense, i.e., there will be many base stations in _vulnerable_ locations.

-The 4G encryption algorithms are [SNOW3G](https://en.wikipedia.org/wiki/SNOW), [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [ZUC](https://en.wikipedia.org/wiki/Zuc_stream_cipher).
-The 5G encryption algorithms have not yet been chosen at the year 2017.
+The 4G (and current 5G) encryption algorithms are based on [SNOW3G](https://en.wikipedia.org/wiki/SNOW), [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [ZUC](https://en.wikipedia.org/wiki/Zuc_stream_cipher).
 All encryption functions in all generations of mobile communications technology are [stream ciphers](https://en.wikipedia.org/wiki/Stream_cipher).
 Both AES and KASUMI are actually [block ciphers](https://en.wikipedia.org/wiki/Block_cipher) but they are used in stream [cipher mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 Stream cipher is suitable for high-speed communication scenarios because major part of encryption/decryption can be done already before the plaintext/ciphertext is even available.

 <quiz id="5ad60e08-3031-5626-b33e-c61f943307a5"></quiz>